 The starting yearly stipend for full-time doctoral students is $24,000 (over 12 months).
 Typically, students awarded assistantships receive a full tuition waiver upon approval of their advisors.

-Students awarded assistantships are also eligible for benefits as part-time employees.
+Students awarded assistantships are also eligible for part-time employee benefits.
 UT Dallas offers a dynamic and flexible package of valuable programs.

 Assistantship awards are announced at the time of admission decisions.